singh-man/books/crackingTheCoding/17_hard.md

 66		return new Range(bestStart,  bestEnd);
 67	}
 ```
-This algorithm  will potentially take O(SB) time, where Bis the length of bigString andSis the length of smal1String.
-This is because we doSsweeps through the array to build up the next occurrences table and each sweep takes O(B) time.
+This algorithm  will potentially take O(SB) time, where B is the length of bigString and S is the length of smallString.
+This is because we do S sweeps through the array to build up the next occurrences table and each sweep takes O(B) time.

 It uses O(SB) space.